How to keep mice out my garden?

 Cleanliness

 Cleaning up is just the first step in your pursuit of keeping your Charlotte garden mice-free.
+However, it is a very important step and should always be done.

 Here's what to do: